-We have 134 students and 30 faculty members and administrators.
+We have 216 students and 33 faculty members and administrators.
 Long term, we plan to keep Heritage small to maintain the quality of education and the unique atmosphere.

-Heritage was founded to provide a distinctly Christ-centered education, characterized by academic excellence and joyful discovery within a classical framework.
+Heritage was founded to provide a distinctly Christ-centered education, characterized by academic excellence, and joyful discovery within a classical framework.

 Parents are expected to play an active role in their children’s education.
 This means that time at home should practically reinforce what is learned in school from academics to spiritual and character developments.
 Parents are also expected to give of their time volunteering as well as to support the school’s Annual Fund.

 Please contact our Admissions Office to attend one of our campus tours and observations.
 Seeing the school makes all the difference.
-Also, be sure to attend one of our Open Houses.

 Heritage seeks to provide an environment in which Christian behavior is demonstrated and lived out in all aspects of the school day.
 Consistency and positive reinforcement are the primary means by which the faculty motivates good behavior.
 In cases of misconduct, the least serious infractions are handled by the classroom teacher; however, a student’s persistence in demonstrating unacceptable behavior will elevate discipline to an administrative level.